Alpha testing: all current functionality is free while VAT Engine is in active development

 • VAT Engine now also treats Shopify taxesIncluded as the amount-basis signal for each normalized event.
 When Shopify line prices already include VAT, VAT Engine backs VAT out before it evaluates the canonical taxable base.
 When Shopify keeps tax separate, VAT Engine uses the captured line amount as the taxable base and adds VAT on top for the gross amount.

 • For zero-VAT Shopify rows, VAT Engine now separates tax treatment more explicitly.
 Order-level taxExempt=true pushes the row toward exempt, an explicit zero-rate Shopify tax line pushes it toward zero-rated, and contradictory or incomplete evidence stays in review instead of silently treating every zero-VAT row as the same case.
+Those Shopify signals are still subordinate to unresolved VAT Engine product-tax review: if a row still needs an explicit zero-rate, exempt, or other special-product mapping, the tax-treatment panel stays diagnostic only and the row remains in needs_review.

 • When Shopify exposes fulfillment-order routing for a physical-goods line, VAT Engine now also shows the dispatch-country topology for that line.
 One Shopify line can split into multiple VAT Engine events by dispatch-country group if Shopify reports multi-origin fulfillment.